ody-dev/documentation/content/docs/foundation/router.md

 weight: 5
 ---

-## Overview

-This API framework uses a powerful routing system built on FastRoute to handle incoming HTTP requests and direct them to the appropriate handlers.

 ## Basic Route Definition

 Routes are defined in `routes/*.php` files, with the main application routes typically located in `routes/api.php`.